A Head Full of Dreams (song)

-"A Head Full of Dreams" is a song by British rock band Coldplay from its namesake seventh studio album.
+"A Head Full of Dreams" is a song by British rock band Coldplay from the band's seventh studio album of the same name.
 It was produced by Rik Simpson and Stargate, being released as the fourth single from the record on 19 August 2016 with an accompanying music video.

-Background
+Background and release

-The song was recorded by the band during sessions for their seventh studio album in 2014, at their purpose-built studios The Bakery and The Beehive in North London, England, both originally constructed for work on their three previous studio albums.
+The song was recorded by the band during sessions for their seventh studio album in 2014, at their purpose-built studios the Bakery and the Beehive in North London, England, both originally constructed for work on their three previous studio albums.
 The song "fades in with distantly chiming bells, a synthetic dance pulse, a drum set shuffling complicatedly, and a guitar repeatedly drawing a high, short melody".
+The title song of the same name would then be serviced to contemporary hit radio in the United Kingdom as the fourth official single from the album on 31 August 2016 and in the Italy on 7 October 2016.

 Critical reception

 The song received generally positive reviews from critics, many of whom compared its sound to that of U2.
 The Atlantic's Spencer Kornhaber called the song's arrangement "cool" and "unusual".
 Furthermore, he said that the bells, dance pulse, drums, and guitar parts "[drop] out for a bit before the two-minute mark, and you retroactively realized you just experienced the chorus, when Martin sang the title of the song twice to the tune of that guitar line you'd heard earlier.
 The second verse doesn't end in a chorus, but rather launches into an Arcade Fire-style 'ohh-ohhhh” refrain.'"
-Janine Schaults of Consequence of Sound said the song "opens with chimes signaling entry into a magical land — like opening the door to Willy Wonka’s gluttonous factory.
+Janine Schaults of Consequence of Sound said the song "opens with chimes signaling entry into a magical land — like opening the door to Willy Wonka's gluttonous factory.
 But, the song wastes no time getting to its generic 'oh oh oh-a-oh' chorus, the kind of thing that a glowing sea of wailers will shout up to the rafters of the stadiums the band visits on tour next year.
-A bit lazy, one could argue, but as Martin told the Wall Street Journal, he doesn’t want 'anything to get in the way of the mood of the music … you can't translate the melody into words.'"
+A bit lazy, one could argue, but as Martin told The Wall Street Journal, he doesn’t want 'anything to get in the way of the mood of the music ... you can't translate the melody into words'".